 The program was carefully crafted by a technical committee led by industry experts to ensure the consistency and quality of the information presented at each session.
 At the end of each session, time will be allotted for a summary of the key points made during the session and a Q&A period, both intended to enhance the learning, understanding, and exchange of ideas among participants.
 A key goal of the symposium is to provide participants with valuable information that can be applied in their daily jobs.

-The inaugural IMFS2 will be held in the historic city of San Antonio, Texas, a popular tourist destination, on April 25 and 26, 2018.
-Please take a moment to review the technical program and register for this event.
-We hope to see you and your colleagues in April.
+The annual IMFS2 will be held in the historic city of San Antonio, Texas, a popular tourist destination, on April 30 and May 1, 2019.